-Three different work-study opportunities exist at Lakes Region Community College.
+There are several different work-study opportunities at Lakes Region Community College.
 Hourly wages range from \$9-\$9.50 per hour.

 On-campus part-time jobs are available throughout the campus.

 Off-campus limited part-time jobs are available throughout the community in non-profit agencies.
 Students must provide their own transportation.